 |ALH 1251||Phlebotomy Practicum||3|

-For additional information please consult any counselor at (815) 224-0360 or the Division of Health Professions, (815) 224-0485 or firstname.lastname@example.org.ALH 1001 is a pre-requisite course and should be taken prior to enrolling in ALH 1250.
+For additional information please consult any counselor at (815) 224-0360 or the Division of Health Professions, (815) 224-0485 or firstname.lastname@example.org.
+ALH 1001 is a pre-requisite and/or co-requisite for both ALH 1250 & 1251.
 Students who want to take ALH 1001 concurrently with ALH 1250 must see a Counselor.
 Completing the Phlebotomy Certificate is a a two-step process.
 ALH 1251 must be taken immediately after successful completion of ALH 1250.

 You must receive a "B" or better in ALH 1250 to be able to enter ALH 1251.

-Students must be 18 years of age and posses a high school diploma or GED to meet the qualifications to take the ASCP Phlebotomy Certification Exam.
+Students must be 18 years of age and possess a high school diploma or GED to meet the qualifications to take the ASCP Phlebotomy Certification Exam.